obiwanjacobi/Zlang/docs/modules/export.md

     implementation_here
 ```

-The `export` keyword can also be applied directly to the code identifier to be made publically available:
+The `export` keyword can also be applied directly to the code identifier to be made publicly available:

 ```C#
 export MyFunction()